kristinaleilani/kristinaleilani.github.io/_projects/2018-03-30-SeascapeGenomics.md

 ### Seascape genomics in St. Croix, USVI

 From 2022-2024, I taught genotype-environment analyses using a dataset of six coral species from St. Croix, USVI.
 Under my supervision, this project was led by five undergraduates at UT-Austin, each conducting an independent analysis of their own species of coral.
 This project provided an opportunity for students to be fully involved in research- from genetic laboratory methods to bioinformatics pipelines to data visualization in R to writing a scientific manuscript with lead author roles in the end.
-This work was funded by [The Nature Conservancy](https://www.nature.org/en-us/about-us/where-we-work/caribbean/virgin-islands/), and is published in [PloS One.](https://doi.org/10.1371/journal.pone.0318653)
+This work was funded by [The Nature Conservancy](https://www.nature.org/en-us/about-us/where-we-work/caribbean/virgin-islands/), and is now published in [PloS One.](https://doi.org/10.1371/journal.pone.0318653)

 <div class="gallery" data-columns="1">
 	<img src="/images/The_wall.JPG">